junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-10.
 - 2007-02-12 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-10.
 - 2007-02-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-02-13 — Received in the Senate.
+- 2007-02-17 — Read twice and referred to the Committee on Environment and Public Works.